 What to expect:

 - Pods of playful dolphins, seals, and harbor porpoises, along with lots of seabirds.
+You may also see dolphins breaching!

 - Amazing views from the catamaran's 3 outside viewing decks - and good views from the climate-controlled interior cabin.